- AUSM / Study Abroad

-The Community Practicum is 1 credit per semester.
-Students participate as organizers in an area of the Albany Park Autonomous Center’s work, allowing them to pair theoretical study with practical experience.
+In the Community Practicum, students participate as organizers in the Albany Park Autonomous Center’s work, allowing them to pair theoretical study with practical experience.
 Students generally continue with the same practicum project over four semesters and receive support from AUSM staff.
 Often research done during the practicum becomes the foundation of the master’s thesis, presented during the fourth semester of the program.

 The optional Summer Program is comprised of four to eight weeks spent in Mexico studying the context, theory, and practice of Mexico’s most dynamic social movements, including indigenous movements in Chiapas, campesino movements in Tlaxcala, and housing movements in Mexico City.